 Contractors and Subcontractors.
 Subgrantee shall cause, and shall be responsible for ensuring that, its contractors and subcontractors that perform any work or services related to the Project comply with all Applicable Regulations.
 Subgrantee shall monitor contractors’ and subcontractors’ compliance with Applicable Regulations.
 Subgrantee shall at all times be responsible for full compliance with the terms and conditions of this Agreement and is fully responsible for the acts and omissions of all contractors and subcontractors.

 Specific Conditions.
-The ASBO reserves the right to impose specific award conditions in accordance with 2 C.F.R. § 200.208 or require additional monitoring of Subgrantee activities based on the results of a pre-award risk assessment, a post-award monitoring review, or failure to meet Subgrantee’s network speed and latency commitments as set forth in Exhibit A. Monitoring activities shall be conducted in accordance with the procedures set forth in the BEAD Program Monitoring Plan and network performance measurement activities will be conducted in accordance with the Performance Measurement Policy Notice.
+The ASBO reserves the right to impose specific award conditions in accordance with 2 C.F.R. § 200.208 or require additional monitoring of Subgrantee activities based on the results of a pre-award risk assessment, a post-award monitoring review, or failure to meet Subgrantee’s network speed and latency minimum standards as set forth in the Performance Measurement Policy Notice.
+Monitoring activities shall be conducted in accordance with the procedures set forth in the BEAD Program Monitoring Plan and network performance measurement activities will be conducted in accordance with the Performance Measurement Policy Notice.
 Subgrantee shall cooperate fully with all monitoring protocols and provide timely access to records, personnel, and facilities as requested by the ASBO or its designees.
 Failure to comply with specific award conditions or monitoring requirements may result in delayed payments, suspension of disbursements, or other remedies as provided under this Agreement and Applicable Regulations.

 Use of Grant Funds.